lizschuk25/QOLAE-CaseManagers-Dashboard/docs/reference/Workflow/CaseManagersWorkflow.md

 **5. Document Package Sending** 🔐
 - CV, TOB and Case Studies sent with Introductory letter
 - Triggered when 'Send documents' box is ticked
+- "Push to Central-Repository saves the customised TOB.pdf to central-repository/final-tob folder/directory for use
+in Lawyers-Dashboard

 **6. Follow-up Management** 🔐
 - Liz uses LTDb for ongoing relationship management